james-otten/Learning-D/README.md

     - weightedGraphTest.d - Small test program that uses dijkstra.d and weightedGraph.d
 * redBlackTree.d - Red black tree class template.
 * trianglePath.d - Finds the maximum sum of adjacent numbers from the top to bottom of a given tree (Euler 18 and 67).
-    - Usage: ./bin/trianglePath < triangle.txt
+    - Usage: ./bin/trianglePath < files/triangle.txt
 * pascalsTriangle.d - Pascal's triangle and Euler 15.
 * divisableByRange.d - Effiecently finds the first number evenly divisable by every number from 1 to n (Euler 5).
 * sunday.d - Number of times it was a Sunday on the first of the month in the 20th century (Euler 19).
 * digitsOfSum.d - Finds the first 10 digits of the sum of 100, 50 digit numbers (Euler 13).
-    - Usage: ./bin/digitsOfSum < numbers.txt
+    - Usage: ./bin/digitsOfSum < files/numbers.txt
 * spiralDiagonals.d - What is the sum of the numbers on the diagonals in a 1001 by 1001 spiral formed in the same way?
 (Euler 28)
 * pentagonalNumbers.d - Find the pair of pentagonal numbers for which their sum and difference is pentagonal (Euler 44)